dylan-james-smith/CPU-Flicks/README.md

 The following **additional** features are implemented:

 - [ ] List anything else that you can get done to improve the app functionality!
-- [x] Static Image View scroll Details up
+- [x] Costomize UI/UX on details view
 - [x] Set Detail View to resize to fit contents